Ilefrajhi/ilefrajhi/README.md

 ## Quotes

-> “The quieter you become, the more you are able to hear.”
+> “The quiter you become, the more you are able to hear.”